-RTX 5090 vs RTX 5080 specs comparison – how do they compare on paper?
+RTX 5090 vs RTX 5080 specs and performance comparison – how do they differ?

-This January we’re finally going to be getting our hands on two of the most highly anticipated GPUs to date – the RTX 5090 and RTX 5080.
-Announced at CES 2025 in Nvidia’s fantastic keynote presentation, these two cards are set to blow the 40-series out of the water – so we’re curious to see how they stack up against each other, at least on paper.
+The RTX 5090 and 5080 have been launched.
+These were two of the most highly anticipated GPUs to date.
+Announced at CES 2025 in Nvidia’s fantastic keynote presentation, these two cards are set to blow the 40-series out of the water – so we’re curious to see how they stack up against each other.

 Spec comparison